 The online version of this type of therapy wouldn’t be much shorter, but it avoids having to travel to your therapist every day, and sit in traffic.
 It doesn’t matter whether you’re an adult with autism or a parent of an autistic child, you can save a lot of time by attending online sessions.

-The core principle of this method is getting the patient with ASD to engage in a desired behavior, which in this example is a meaningful conversation about a subject matter that the patient finds interesting.
+The core principle of this method is encouraging the patient with ASD to engage in a desired behavior, which in this example is a meaningful conversation about a subject matter that the patient finds interesting.
 The study found that online sessions made finding a specific subject the patient is interested in easier and faster, allowing therapy to achieve greater progress in less time.

-However, if you or your child have more severe behavioral issues associated with autism, and you are in need of immediate, close assistance, it is a good idea to seek out treatment in-person – especially if your child is at risk of hurting themselves or others through their behavior.
+However, if you or your child have more severe behavioral issues associated with autism, and you are in need of immediate, close assistance, it is a good idea to seek out treatment in person – especially if your child is at risk of hurting themselves or others through their behavior.

 What certifications do autism therapists have?

 When searching for an ASD therapist, it can be helpful to find a professional who is certified to help treat autism and related disorders.

 There are a few different certifications that are relevant: